 The Basilica Notre-Dame of Geneva located in the heart of Geneva close to Gare Cornavin (main train station of Geneva) is a Roman Catholic church built between 1852 and 1857.
 The church built in sandstone is designed in neo-Gothic style and houses several interesting paintings, sculptures, and remarkable stained-glass windows.

 (Tram/Bus 25, 8, 6, 9)

 The Mont Blanc Bridge or Pont du Mont Blanc is built over the River Rhone and is named after the famed Mont-Blanc located in France which can be sighted from the bridge.
 The bridge connecting the north and south part of Geneva is busiest and is surrounded by prominent hotels, cafes, and shops.
 Mont Blanc Bridge is the venue for the annual Geneva fireworks and also the passage for the famous Lake Parade.
-Close to the Mont Blanc Bridge is the outstanding Brunswick Monument, a mausoleum built to commemorate the contribution of Charles II, Duke of Brunswick.
+Close to the Mont Blanc Bridge is the outstanding Brunswick Monument, a mausoleum built to commemorate the contribution of Charles II, Duke of Brunswick and is his final resting place.
 The monument is a replica of the Scaliger Tombs in Verona, Italy.